 If ASLA holds your personal information ASLA will where possible provide you with access to the information.
 ASLA will take reasonable steps to correct the information so that it is accurate, complete and up to date.

 ASLA operates secure data networks that are designed to protect your privacy and security.

 Complaints About Privacy

-If you have any complaints relating to ASLA's privacy issues please contact the Executive Officer.
+If you have any complaints relating to ASLA's privacy issues please contact us.
 While ASLA accepts no liability for any material or links posted to the website service, we will investigate all complaints.